unxed/ap/ap.md

 ### 4.3.
 General Best Practices

+- **Choose Stable and Independent Snippets for Ranges:** When using a `start_snippet`/`end_snippet` pair, the AI MUST adhere to the following critical rules to avoid generating failing patches:
+    1.  **Snippets MUST be independent.** The `end_snippet` MUST be located entirely *after* the `start_snippet` in the original file.
+They cannot overlap, and the `end_snippet` cannot be a part of the `start_snippet`.
+    2.  **Snippets MUST be minimal.** The `start_snippet` and `end_snippet` should be as short as possible while uniquely identifying the start and end of the desired block.
+Do NOT include the entire content of the block to be replaced inside the `start_snippet`.
+    3.  **Snippets MUST be stable.** Avoid using content that is likely to change, such as numbered list items, line counters, or timestamps, as part of your snippets.
+Prefer semantic anchors like comments, declarations, or unique punctuation.

 - **Generate and Use a Consistent ID:** The AI MUST generate an 8-character random hexadecimal string for the patch `[ID]` and use it consistently as the prefix for every directive line.

 - **Use Comments for Planning:** The patch file SHOULD begin with a commented-out `Summary` and `Plan`.